RafalKucharskiPK/visum_to_pandas/README.md

 # visum_to_pandas
-python scripts to parse visum .net and .dmd file to pandas and store as .csv files (c) Rafal Kuharski, Politechnika Krakowska
+python scripts to parse visum .net and .dmd file to pandas and store as .csv files (c) Rafal Kucharski, Politechnika Krakowska, Krakow, Poland

 ## usage